 - The AMF performs discovery and selection of H-SMF from NRF.
 The AMF may indicate the maximum number of H-SMF instances to be returned from NRF, i.e. SMF selection at NRF.

-- The AMF sends Nsmf_PDUSession_CreateSMContext Request to SCP, which includes the selected H-SMF ID, and the discovery and selection parameters as defined in this clause, i.e. parameter for V-SMF selection.
+- The AMF sends Nsmf_PDUSession_CreateSMContext Request to SCP, which includes the endpoint (e.g. URI) of the selected H-SMF, and the discovery and selection parameters as defined in this clause, i.e. parameter for V-SMF selection.
 The SCP performs discovery and selection of the V-SMF and forwards the request to the selected V-SMF.

-- The V-SMF sends the Nsmf_PDUSession_Create Request towards the H-SMF via the SCP, which includes the received H-SMF ID as a selection parameter.
+- The V-SMF sends the Nsmf_PDUSession_Create Request towards the H-SMF via the SCP; the V-SMF uses the received endpoint (e.g. URI) of the selected H-SMF to construct the target destination to be addressed.
 The SCP forwards the request to the H-SMF.

 - Upon reception of a response from V-SMF, based on the received V-SMF ID the AMF obtains the Service Area of the V-SMF from NRF.
 The AMF uses the Service Area of the V-SMF to determine the need for V-SMF relocation upon subsequent UE mobility.